Join

 Planning your visit

-Please do not bring your dog to the Treshnish Isles
+Please do not bring your dog to the Treshnish Isles.

-The Treshnish Isles are a ‘no-drone zone’ between 1 April and 31 July, to prevent disturbance to breeding seabirds.
+Lunga and the Treshnish Isles are a ‘no-drone zone’ between 1 April and 31 July, to prevent disturbance to breeding seabirds.
 Outwith this time, amateur unmanned aerial vehicle (drone) operators should seek permission from the property before flying.
 Commercial operators should contact the Trust’s Filming Manager at filming@nts.org.uk

 For more information about planning your visit, please see our frequently asked questions.